zkoss/zkessentials-book/README.md

 of the example applications can be downloaded through github, please refer to [Project Structure](../project_structure.md).

-Chapter 1, we introduce the ZK itself including its strength, value, and architecture.

-Chapter 2, we reveal the information of example application's source code and project structure.

-Chapter 3, we introduce how to build a common layout which contains header, footer, and sidebar.
+Chapter 1, we introduce how to build a common layout which contains header, footer, and sidebar.

-Chapter 4, we tell you how to control components programmatically.
+Chapter 2, we tell you how to control components programmatically.

-Chapter 5, it describes how to collect, validate user input and response.
+Chapter 3, it describes how to collect, validate user input and response.

-Chapter 6, we demonstrate how to implement common CRUD operations with a To-Do list application.
+Chapter 4, we demonstrate how to implement common CRUD operations with a To-Do list application.

+Chapter 5, it mentions about shadow components, a new component set introduced since ZK 8.

-Chapter 7, we introduce 2 navigation ways in ZK, page-based and AJAX-based.
+Chapter 6, we introduce 2 navigation ways in ZK, page-based and AJAX-based.

-Chapter 8, it demonstrates a simple implementation to authenticate users.
+Chapter 7, it demonstrates a simple implementation to authenticate users.

-Chapter 9, we describe how to integrate Spring framework into a ZK application.
+Chapter 8, we describe how to integrate Spring framework into a ZK application.

-Chapter 10, we demonstrate how to use JPA in a ZK application.
+Chapter 9, we demonstrate how to use JPA in a ZK application.

 # Example Application
 The final result of this book is to build a small and rich application that has common features such as authentication, navigation, form input, and personal Todo list management.
 It manages its infrastructure with